howerj/libforth/libforth.md

 * 'rot'         ( x y z -- z x y )

 The stack comment documents this word entirely.
+This word rotates three items on the variable stack.

 * '-rot'        ( x y z -- y z x )

 The stack comment documents this word entirely.
+This word rotates three items on the variable stack, in the opposite direction of "rot".

 * '::'          ( -- )